dalibo/pitrery/install_2.5.md

   stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL when it is configured to use syslog.
-This should match the configuration of PostgreSQL so that the messages of `archive_wal` are written to the logfile of PostgreSQL, otherwise they would be lost.
+This should match the configuration of PostgreSQL so that the messages of `archive_xlog` are written to the logfile of PostgreSQL, otherwise they would be lost.